MikeHopley/ftl-ships-strategy/index.md

 Mind control’s cooldown is reset when you jump (but teleporter’s is not).

+Sector 1 distress beacons are worth visiting.
+You have a clone bay, plus blue options from the Engi (good) and teleporter (okay).

 ### Balance Mod

 Emergency Respirators sell for just 12 scrap, so you might want to keep them a bit longer.
 Advanced Flak can distract defence drones, letting hacking sneak past.